A pair of geese protecting their three goslings on Adams-McGill Reservoir. In the wild geese bond and stay together for life.

 WARNING: This blog contains fish porn.

-When I was in my late twenties I got the bug to write an article or story on fly fishing, so I did.
-I had just read Nick Lyons’ book, “The Seasonable Angler.”
-I could identify with Lyons’ conundrum of balancing family, work, and fly fishing (and of course, I added serving My Lord to that equation).
-I never submitted the article to anyone, but it did light a smoldering fire.
+When I was in my late twenties I got the bug to write an article/story on fly fishing, so I did.
+I had just read Nick Lyons’ book, “The Seasonable Angler,” and it inspired me to write.
+I could identify with Lyons’ conundrum of balancing family, work, and fly fishing (and of course, I added serving our Lord to that equation).
+I never submitted the article to anyone, but it did light a smoldering desire to write.
 I’m sure this blog has its roots in that early effort.

 My son Doug and brother Bruce, launching into Dacey Reservoir (Grant Range in the background)